yentsun/config/README.md

 Apart from parsing ini format, it achieves two things:
-- *never repeat config for different environments* - you have 'default' section you override values that are different for other environments
+- *never repeat config for different environments* - you have 'default' section and you override values that differ for other environments
 - *have all of the config in one file*